rational-agents/lol_api/README.md

 Show
 ---
-Gets the details about a show by it's headline.
+Gets the details about a show by headline.

 * **URL**

+    /show/:headline

 * **Method**